 (11-15-2000) from: Richard Wilson, Australia

-(c2014) The parts from sn-2097 were returned to Palmtree area for a static display at a resort.
+(2014) The parts from sn-2097 were returned to Palmtree area for a static display along the original tramway line.